dereuromark/cakephp-ajax/docs/Component/Ajax.md

 By default the CakePHP RequestHandler, when included, will prevent redirects in AJAX, **but** it will follow those redirects and return the content via requestAction().
 This might not always be desired.

-This plugin prevents this following, and instead returns the URL and status code inside the JSON response.
+This plugin prevents this internal request, and instead returns the URL and status code inside the JSON response.

-## Usage
+### Disable internal requests

-First of all make sure you disabled the deprecated `enableBeforeRedirect` option:
+Make sure you disabled the deprecated `enableBeforeRedirect` option:
 ```php
 $this->loadComponent('RequestHandler', ['enableBeforeRedirect' => false]);
 ```

+## Usage
-Then load the AJax component:
+Load the Ajax component:
 ```php
 public $components = ['Ajax.Ajax'];
 ```